Frequently Asked Questions - Oral Pathology Lab

 If I am a patient, can I make an appointment to see a pathologist?

 The lab pathologists do not see patients.
-If you are a patient, please contact UCLA Oral Medicine at (310) 825-8083.
+If you are a patient, please contact the UCLA School of Dentistry’s Oral Medicine Faculty Practice at (310) 825-8082 or Oral and Maxillofacial Surgery Clinic at (310) 825-0834.

 How long does it take to process my specimen?